 Phenylalanine is an essential amino acid that carries out many important functions in the human body.
+The two types of phenylalanine are L-form and D-form.

 This article describes what phenylalanine is, including the different types, and lists some dietary sources of it.